Yappy Trails

 Please rise as Judge John Hodgman re-enters the courtroom.

-I can appreciate why both parties
+I can can appreciate why both parties

-feel a certain anxiety
+feel a certain anxiety.

-that maybe the hiking conversation, which has obviously been itself a conversation for so long as to whether or not it should be happening and to what degree, is now extra fraught because, of course,
+That maybe the hiking conversation, which has obviously been itself a conversation for so long as to whether or not it should be happening and to what degree, is now extra fraught because, of course,

 Chris was very adept at finding the crux.